improvedk/improve.dk/source/_posts/securing-dotnet-code-article/securing-dotnet-code-article.md

 }
 ```

-<p>Now, when the user provides the correct password, we invoke the AlgorithmService web service and show the result.
+Now, when the user provides the correct password, we invoke the AlgorithmService web service and show the result.
 If you decompile the SecureApplication exe file using Reflector, this is the code you'll see for our button's click event:

 ```csharp
 private void button1_Click(object sender, EventArgs e)